dotnet/docs/docs/core/tutorials/cli-templates-create-project-template.md

 ## Create the template config

-In this tutorial, your template folder is located at _working\templates\consoleasync_.
+In this tutorial, your template folder is located at _working\content\consoleasync_.

 Templates are recognized by **dotnet** because they have a special folder and config file that exist at the root of your template folder.